nalindas9/beginner_tutorials/README.md

 ## Overview

-This package demonstrates the usage of a ROS publisher and subscriber.
+This package demonstrates the usage of a ROS service and client.
 Refer to the following tutorials for more details:-

 http://wiki.ros.org/ROS/Tutorials/NavigatingTheWiki (Links to an external site.)